Reactivation-Limited/sysv-semaphore/README.md

 Built and tested on OSX.
 Working on a Linux build next.
 I have no plans to support Windows.

 There is no hand-holding here - these are thin wrappers over the system calls.
 If a call throws a system error, treat is as a warning that you've made a mistake in your implementation you should investigate.
+Failed calls will throw an error with `error.code` set to a string matching the errno, just like `fs` does it.

 This is free software.
 If it breaks you get to keep both pieces.
-If your application is safety or mission critical, it is up to you to verify that this implementation is suitable for your needs.
-No liability is accepted for any use or misuse.
-YMMV.
+See the `LICENSE`.

 ## Installation